When Jackass debuted on MTV in 2000, the world had never seen anything quite like it.

 It was crude, it was juvenile, it seemed bats--t insane, and it was often times downright hilarious.
 Born out of the skater culture of the '90s, the show was a meeting of the minds involving Jeff Tremaine's Big Brother Magazine buddies (including Johnny Knoxville, Steve-O, Dave England, Jason "Wee-Man" Acuna, and Chris Pontius) and Bam Margera's CKY Crew (which included Ryan Dunn, Chris Raab, Brandon Novak, and various members of Margera's family).
 And it seemed like there was nothing too dangerous or disgusting for the whole lot of them.

-After three quick seasons (only 25 episodes in total), it was over.
-The franchise transitioned to feature films (four theatrical releases, with three straight to DVD), some cast members like Knoxville went on to try the movie star thing, while others—well, let's just it's not been happily ever after for everyone.
+After three quick seasons—only 25 episodes in total—it was over.
+The franchise transitioned to feature films (four theatrical releases, with three straight to DVD), some cast members like Knoxville went on to try the movie star thing, while others—well, let's just it hasn't been happily ever after for everyone.

 As Margera and his CKY Crew were taking off, so too was the skateboarder's struggles with alcoholism.
 After frequently being seen intoxicated in behind-the-scenes footage from the Jackass films, as well as during his MTV spin-off Viva La Bam, he was taken to the hospital by state troopers and paramedics for "dehydration" in 2009 after a four-day drinking binge.
 By 2012, bone spurs had forced him to put his skating on hold and that, coupled with the loss of Dunn (which we'll get to in just a minute), saw him really lose control.